prabago/refarch-caseinc-app/README.md

 # Case Inc Portal App
 This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration) and implements the 'cloud native' web application developed with Nodejs and Expressjs to access on-premise inventory database.
 It should be considered as an internal portal application for CASE Inc internal staff.

-This application illustrates how to plug and play different Angular 2 components with different back ends of IBM Cloud reference architecture.
+This application illustrates how to plug and play different Angular 4 components with different back ends of IBM Cloud reference architecture.
-For example to demonstrate only the hybrid solution as presented in the [architecture center hybrid](https://www.ibm.com/devops/method/content/architecture/hybridArchitecture) the portal application uses the 'Inventory Plus' feature set, for Cognitive architecture, and specially [Watson Conversation](https://www.ibm.com/devops/method/content/architecture/cognitiveConversationDomain2#1_1) integration, the Portal offers a IT support chat bot.
+For example to demonstrate only the hybrid solution as presented in the [architecture center hybrid](https://www.ibm.com/devops/method/content/architecture/hybridArchitecture) the portal application uses the 'Inventory Plus' feature set, for Cognitive architecture, and specially the [Watson Conversation](https://www.ibm.com/devops/method/content/architecture/cognitiveConversationDomain2#1_1) integration, the Portal offers a IT support chat bot.
 The current top level view of the home page of this application looks like:

 ![home page](docs/homepage.png)

 The application is up and running at the following address: [not yet available]()